-If you just want to get out of the house their are of course city parks open as well as most area golf courses.
+If you just want to get out of the house, there are of course city parks open as well as most area golf courses.
 Sunny days are welcome for walking the beach, bicycling, jogging, maybe tossing the frisbee, or getting in a round of golf.
 Check with golf courses for certain restrictions.
-Plus Park Circle in North Charleston offers a nice disc golf course.
+Plus, Park Circle in North Charleston offers a nice disc golf course.

 Middleton Place, the ancestral home of two Founding Fathers and site of America’s oldest landscaped gardens, has reopened to the public.
 Ticket pricing has been revised, as well.
 Lowcountry Tri-County residents pay $26 while non-locals pay $29 per adult.
 However, if you purchase online, tickets are $20, a 30% discount that also allows for nearly contactless admission.
 Details at https://www.holycitysinner.com/2020/06/04/middleton-place-reopens-gardens-stableyards/

 Bowling alleys are now opening.
 Royal Lanes in Goose Creek is practicing safe protocols and are ready to welcome you to enjoy bowling with family and friends.
 Plus, they have large arcade and restaurant & lounge.
 Reduced rates during the day and late night specials.
 Call 843-572-2695 for more or visit https://royallanes.net/